Prince William and Kate recycle outfits to highlight climate impact of fashion

 Scientists concerned about the climate crisis say that the fashion industry – with many brands under fire for churning out cheap clothes to meet high demand – has its own part to play when it comes to protecting the planet and have called on it to strive toward more sustainable goals.
 According to the United Nations Economic Commission for Europe, the fashion sector uses more energy than aviation and shipping combined, accounting for roughly 10 percent of global carbon emissions, and almost 20 percent of wastewater.

-The older outfits seemed to wow the British tabloids who declared the prince, who is second in line to the British throne, was “channeling James Bond,” as did many others on social media who branded the 39-year-old “dapper.”
+The older outfits seemed to wow the British tabloids who declared the prince, who is second-in-line to the British throne, was “channeling James Bond,” as did many others on social media who branded the 39-year-old “dapper.”

-William arrived alongside wife Kate, Duchess of Cambridge, who donned a pastel-colored Alexander McQueen gown that she wore in Los Angeles at the BAFTAs about 10 years ago.
+William arrived alongside wife Kate, Duchess of Cambridge, who wore a pastel-colored Alexander McQueen gown that she wore in Los Angeles at the BAFTAs about ten years ago.

-The two were chauffeured to the ceremony in a fully electric Audi, which operates without emitting carbon dioxide emissions.
+The two were chauffeured to the ceremony in a fully electric Audi which operates without emitting carbon dioxide emissions.
 According to the Daily Mail, the couple recently installed an electric car charging point at their home in Kensington Palace.

-Actor Emma Watson, who has long campaigned on environmental issues, arrived wearing an outfit created from 10 secondhand bridal dresses that had previously been donated to British charity Oxfam.
+Actor Emma Watson, who has long campaigned for on environmental issues, arrived wearing an outfit created using 10 second-hand bridal dresses that had previously been donated to British charity Oxfam.

 “How spectacular is this gown,” Oxfam tweeted Monday, confirming that the activist’s outfit was “made by Harris Reed from pre-loved wedding dresses.”